(reading time: 52 minutes)

 “We’re going sightseeing,” Berrad said.

-“Where are you taking us?”
+“Where are you taking us?
+I thought this wasn’t your style?”
 Myro questioned.
 Berrad just shoved him to the side with vicious shoulder bumps.

-Myro looked quite confused for a moment, and then lifted his wrist and pressed a few buttons on his arm brace.
-A topographic hologram jumped up from his wrist.
-It displayed the joggers as two polarized colorful lines racing towards an uneven area filled with towers of water.
+Dust looked quite confused for a moment, then lifted his wrist and pressed a few buttons on his arm brace.
+A topographic hologram jumped up from his forearm.
+It displayed the joggers as two polarized colorful lines racing toward an uneven area filled with towers of water.
 The hologram filled up with little spinning alarms and hazard signs.

 “You’re crazy Ugitaf!
 You’ll kill us both!”
 Myro’s angry scared spittle caught in his short beard.